genericlady/musical_performance/README.md

 # A possible anti-pattern
 It may be a good idea to explicitly set a classes behavior at initialization.
-In the following example `Drummer` has it's behaviors set at initializaiton and the Singer has the behavior set by overriding the initialize from it's parent class with default behavior.
+In the following example `Drummer` has its behaviors set at initializaiton and the Singer has the behavior set by overriding the initialize from it's parent class with default behavior.